Music of Jojo Rabbit

-The music for the 2019 film Jojo Rabbit, was written, composed, produced, conducted, orchestrated and supervised by Michael Giacchino.
+The music for the 2019 film Jojo Rabbit, was composed, orchestrated and supervised by Michael Giacchino.
 Regarding the score, Giacchino explained, "I didn’t want the music to be funny.
 The bulk of the movie has this huge heart, especially in the character of Jojo himself, and I wanted to make sure I wasn’t adding to the zaniness.
 I wanted to underline the emotional component.
 For me, it’s a devastating story but in the end an uplifting one.
 With everything we’re going through now, it felt like something important to be a part of."
 Around 45 minutes of the score was conducted and recorded by Giacchino at the Abbey Road Studios in London with a 35-piece orchestra.
 The film also features a soundtrack album that had songs incorporated from various artists.
 The soundtrack and score is influenced of contemporary music originated in West Germany, suiting with the theme and mood of the film.